Cinfig/Microbiome---WGS---FIM/README.md

                Output files:

-                     'taxon_functionality_matrix_final.csv': This file is the transactional database of species and functionlity combinations per sample.
+                     'final_taxon_functionality_transaction_dataset.csv': This file is the transactional database of species and functionlity combinations per sample.

-7. Mine.py
+6. Mine.py